 Check out our range of insulation boards from brands such as Celotex, Kingspan, Ecotherm, and Mannok.
 We provide expert advice on XPS, Polystyrene, and rigid foam boards.
 An insulation board can be used almost anywhere in a building, whether it’s on the roof, walls, or floors.
 Insulation is not compromised because it is thin.
-Foil-backed insulation (boards faced with aluminum foil) is more likely to be found than paper or bitumen-backed insulation.
+Foil-backed insulation (boards faced with aluminium foil) is more likely to be found than paper or bitumen-backed insulation.
 Other materials, such as plasterboard, bitumen, or glass fleece may also be applied to the boards.
 Use the filters on our website to find the ideal board for your job.
 If you need assistance, feel free to get in touch with us.
 We are happy to help find insulation boards.

 A popular type of insulation board is a rigid board of compact material (mainly polystyrene) with insulation properties that comes in sheets in a variety of thicknesses.
 One of our most popular rigid insulation boards is the 100mm Celotex.
 100mm is a popular thickness and Celotex is a leading supplier of PIR insulation boards.

 Applying insulated plasterboard to a property helps to improve the energy efficiency and thermal conductivity which will save money on the energy bills of the house or commercial property.